Mānele, Hawaii

-Mānele is a census-designated place (CDP) in Maui County, Hawaii, United States, on the island of Lanai.
+Mānele (Hawaiian for 'sedan chair') is a census-designated place (CDP) in Maui County, Hawaii, United States, on the island of Lanai.
 As of the 2020 census, the CDP had a population of 7.
 Mānele is one of only two census-designated places on Lānaʻi, the other being the much larger Lānaʻi City.
 Mānele is the site of Four Seasons Resort Lanai.

 It is the least populated legally-recognized place in Hawaii.

 Demographics

 The total inhabitants of Manele is 29 as per the census of 2010.
 A hundred percent of the population goes to or has completed high school.
 24 inhabitants are white while 5 are Asian.
 All of the inhabitants of Manele live above the poverty line.